I didn't come to Buddhism looking for Buddhism.

 So when I say philosophy instead of religion, I mean something specific.
 I mean: here are some observations about how the mind tends to work.
 Here are some practices that seem to help.
 Here is a framework for understanding why you keep suffering in the same ways.

 You don't need to believe in reincarnation.
 You don't need to learn ancient languages or adopt a new wardrobe or stop eating meat or become someone you currently aren't.
-What you need, at least by this approach, is the willingness to look at what's actually going on.
+What you need, at least by this approach, is the willingness, honesty and openmindedness to look at what's actually going on.
 Even when what's going on is inconvenient.
+Especially when what’s going on makes you uncomfortable.

 a cold rain on a rented roof.